You-Gao/Blog/_life/2024-10-25-clemon-series.md

 3. The Intellectual Life - DROPPED: not bad, good insights, too theistic about it

 ## B.1.E // B.105.A
-1. Essays On Ultimate Questions
+1. Essays On Ultimate Questions - READING: fun essays on every form of philosophical skepticism [^4]
-2. The Virtual Embodied
+2. The Virtual Embodied - SKIMMED: meh table book
-3. The Digital Phoenix
+3. The Digital Phoenix - SKIMMED: okay table book
-4. The Simpsons And Philosophy
+4. The Simpsons And Philosophy - SKIMMED: great table book

 ## B.105 // B.127.C
 1. Food & Philosophy[^2] - DROPPED: just not for me